iinus/EthicalHacking-TTM4536/blackhatpy/README.md

 # Summary
 _Black Hat Python_ was published by Justin Seitz in 2014.
 The book is about writing network sniffers, manipulating packets, infecting virtual machines, creating stealthy trojans, and more.
-Unfortunately, it is written in Python 2.7.
+Unfortunately, it is written in Python 2.7 (but I wrote a couple of them in py 3 without problem).
 This summary is written in relation to the exam in **TTM4536**.
 So I extracted the stuff the professor cares about the most + a bit DuckDuckGoing.

 1. [ Chapter 1](#chap1)